getgrav/grav-learn/pages/03.themes/06.theme-vars/docs.md

 ### config object

-You can access any Grav configuration setting via the config object as set in the `configuration.yaml` file.
+You can access any Grav configuration setting set in the YAML-files in `/user/config` via the `config`-object.
 For example:

 [prism classes="language-twig"]
 {{ config.system.pages.theme }}{# returns the currently configured theme #}